Siddhesh-Ghadi/file-store/README.md

 docker run --name file-store-server -p 8080:8080 sghadi1203/file-store:latest
 ```

+You can also use [k8s deployment](./k8s-deploy.yaml) file to run the server.

 ### Client

 Build the client using below instructions or use the binary from [github release page](https://github.com/Siddhesh-Ghadi/file-store/releases) of this repo.